OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | timestamp | 64 bit integer | *DATASOURCE_NAME* | yes | `Array` |

 **Name:** The name of the dataset.
-**Data Type:** Primitive data type of the content in the dataset, thus the data type of the contained data.
+**Data type:** Primitive data type of the content in the dataset, thus the data type of the contained data.
 **Parent object:** A dataset is always assigned to a group, here the name of this group is mentioned.
 **Mandatory:** If the dataset is absolutely necessary and must be present, `yes` is written here, otherwise `no`.
 **Storage type:** One of the storage types described in this chapter.